 Yes, you are depressed.
 I know that place way too well, and I work my butt off to stay out of the D-zone.
-Here are ten little things that will give you a lift.
+Here are 10 little things that will give you a lift.
 You may not think you have the energy to do them, but, trust me, you can.
-It’s as easy as reading this article.
+It’s as easy as reading this post.

-- When you wake up, get you’re a** out of bed.
+- When you wake up, get yourself out of bed.
 Lying there will only let the negative thoughts gather energy.
 Once you start moving, your frame of reference for the day will change.
 You know this is true.

 - Before making your coffee, or whatever your morning ritual is, open up your phone and read something funny.
 There are so many apps that offer a joke a day and websites that point you to the funniest tombstones (“I wanted a Pyramid”).
 The trick is to surf the web until you laugh out loud.
 Once that happens, you can go on with your day.

 - If you have someone next to you, most likely you are a fortunate person.
 Most people find it hard to live with someone who’s depressed; the fallout can be difficult.
 Your task is to communicate your appreciation to the one who loves you.
 That’s it.
 This will also make you appreciate yourself more.